almachelouche/middleman/content/email/AU/Prospect/012/Transit_merged.md

 color='white'

     text = '''Terms & Conditions<br /> <br />
-	* Recommended Price for private and small business buyers only at participating dealers.
-Ford Australia reserves the right to change or extend offers.<br /><br />
+	* Recommended offer available at participating dealers.
+Stock may vary between dealers.
+Private and Blue, Silver and Gold Fleet buyers only.
+Eligible Free Auto vehicles must be purchased by 31/12/17 and delivered by 3/01/18.
+Ford Dealers and Ford Australia can reduce or otherwise change these offers.<br /><br />
 	1. For SYNC® compatibility visit <a href="https://www.ford.com.au/technology/sync/" style="text-decoration:underline; color:#91a4b1">www.ford.com.au/technology/sync</a>.<br /><br />
 	2. Available at participating Ford Dealers on vehicles built from 2007.
 Customers will pay equal to or less than the maximum price as published by Ford for the period of the web quote for standard items in the A and B logbook service together with selected routine maintenance items.
 See <a href="https://www.ford.com.au/owners/service/t-and-c/" name="terms1" style="text-decoration:underline; color:#91a4b1">www.ford.com.au/owners/service/t-and-c</a> for full terms.<br /><br />
 	3. Available to Private and Blue Business Fleet customers who have not reached earlier of 7 years or 105,000km, only at participating Dealers.
 State Auto Club Roadside Assistance & Membership is included for 12 months or until your next eligible standard service (whichever occurs first).
 Standard services include all A and B logbook services.
 Customers must comply with scheduled servicing intervals to maintain continuity of membership.
 See  <a href="www.ford.com.au/owners/service/t-and-c" name="term2" style="text-decoration:underline; color:#91a4b1">www.ford.com.au/owners/service/t-and-c</a> for full terms. <br /><br />